zperf/hawkeye/README.md

 # hawkeye

-Hawkeye is a libc call tracing tool, like [funclatency][1] but with eBPF CO-RE based on [aya][2], where a single self-contained binary can be deployed on many linux distributions and kernel versions.
+Hawkeye is a libc call tracing tool, like [funclatency][1] but with eBPF CO-RE based on [aya][2], where a single self-contained binary can be deployed on many Linux distributions and kernel versions.

 [1]: https://github.com/iovisor/bcc/blob/master/tools/funclatency.py
 [2]: https://github.com/aya-rs/aya